-We will not publish the entire online program at once.
-Starting with some courses, more will follow from week to week.
-Teaching and study times will be different in every course – ongoing until the end of September.
+Teaching and study times will be different in every online course – ongoing from the middle of July until the end of September.

 The attendance of courses requires prior registration.
 You may attend several courses, but you will have to register for each course bindingly beforehand.
 In order to register, please select the courses which you’d like to attend from our website.

 Places will be assigned according to time of registration.
 First come, first served!

 Your course registration will be confirmed via e-mail from the University of Bremen after completion of your registration process.
 Further information regarding the program procedure will be e-mailed as well.
 The lecturers will contact their students beforehand with materials necessary for preliminary course requirements.

 Participants may select additional courses.
 As soon as a course is fully booked it will appear as blocked in the online registration system.

 The organizers assume no liability for any damage to persons or to property, which is caused by participants or their children.